Nuitka/Nuitka-website/doc/posts/nuitka-release-0526.rst

 -  Added repository for Ubuntu Zesty (17.04) for download.

--  Added support for testing with Travis to complement the internal Buildbot based infrastructure and have pull requests on Github automatically tested before merge.
+-  Added support for testing with Travis to complement the internal Buildbot based infrastructure and have pull requests on GitHub automatically tested before merge.

--  The ``factory`` branch is now also on Github.
+-  The ``factory`` branch is now also on GitHub.

 -  Removed MSI for Python3.4 32 bits.
 It seems impossible to co-install this one with the 64 bits variant.
 All other versions are provided